Alfresco/alfresco-ng2-components/docs/tutorials/creating-your-first-adf-application.md

 The `Yeoman` generator will now create a new project and install all dependencies required for your application.

+*Note: The `Yeoman` generator creates a new directory for your project.
+Make sure you change into this new directory.*

 ## Configure ADF to work with Alfresco Content Services

 The next step is to open up the newly-created project in your code editor, and open the file `proxy.conf.json`.
 Change the `target` property in this file so it points to your Alfresco Content Services URL and port.
 Please refer to your installation guide to find this URL, or if you're running an online trial you will find the information in the email.